SteveMama/sample-agent/README.md

 2. Set up a local Kubernetes cluster
 3. Deploy sample applications
 4. Run your agent and test with sample queries

-## Evaluation Criteria
-- Accuracy of answers
-- Code quality and organization
-- Clarity of explanation in README and video

 ## Example Queries and Responses
 1. Q: "Which pod is spawned by my-deployment?"